TriValleyCoderDojo/beginner-web/session4/README.md

 So I am sure that you noticed that as you were trying to type in the JavaScript code the pop-up window came up more than once, pretty annoying huh!
 Well, this is happening because CodePen is executing your JavaScript immediately.
 One suggestion might be to write the code in a seperate editor and then copy and paste the code into the JS editor window.
 Go ahead and give that a try with your favorite editor, such as Notepad or Notepad++.

 Okay, so that was pretty boring.
 After going through the previous sessions, that was very much underwhelming.
 I think we need a little bit more excitement.
 We are CoderDojo Ninjas after all!
 Let's do something more advanced.
-We will start with with some baseline code:
+We will start with with some baseline code, as shown below:

+HTML
 ```html
 <div class="box">
   <div class="box-inner">